damianhakert/damianhakert.github.io/source/posts/2017-03-22-gitlab-9-0-released.html.md

 - ** DO WE HAVE COLUMNS WITH DEFAULT VALUES THAT ARE ADDED? **
 - ** DO WE HAVE INDEXES THAT ARE ADDED? **

+GitLab 9.0 introduces a [new version of our API](#api-v4).
+While existing calls to API v3 will continue to work until August 2017, we advise you to make any necessary changes to applications that use the V3 API.

 #### Note

 We assume you are upgrading from the latest version.
 If not, then also consult the upgrade barometers of any intermediate versions you are skipping.